pypa/pip/docs/html/user_guide.rst

 style config file.

 The names and locations of the configuration files vary slightly across platforms.
-You may have per-user, per-virtualenv or global (shared amongst all users) configuration:
+You may have per-user, per-site (e.g per virtualenv) or global (shared amongst all users) configuration:

 **Per-user**: